 Garlick B (2015) “Not all dogs go to heaven, some go to Battersea: sharing suffering and the Brown Dog Affair” Social & Cultural Geography 16(7): 798-820.

-Garlick B (In press) “Book Reivew: Historical Animal Geographies by Sharon Wilcox and Stephanie Rutherford, Eds.” cultural geographies.
+Garlick B (2018) “Book Review: Historical Animal Geographies by Sharon Wilcox and Stephanie Rutherford, Eds.” cultural geographies.
 Available online in early view.

 Garlick B and Ginn F (2016) “Book Review: Flight Ways: Life and Loss at the Edge of Extinction by Thom van Dooren” Progress in Human Geography 40(1): 149-150.

 Garlick B (2014) “The Rutland Water Ospreys by MacKrill T, Appleton T & Macintyre H” Scottish Birds 33(4): 345.

 "Gardening with the remains of “a living archive”: The Humberhead Peatlands as Anthroposcenic”, Excavating multispecies landscapes: temporalities, materialities and the more-than-human Anthropocene (1): ‘Ruin’ at the RGS-IBG Annual Conference, Cardiff University (31 August 2018)

 “Deceptive Landscapes: Negotiating proximity between humans and ospreys in twentieth-century Speyside, Scotland”, International Conference of Historical Geography, University of Warsaw (19 July 2018).

 “Deceptive Landscapes: Negotiating proximity between humans and ospreys in twentieth-century Speyside, Scotland.” – presented as part of the Animal Geography Research Workshop, University of Nottingham (4 July 2018).